Get to Know Kelly, Relational Therapist at Formation Therapies

 Advice

-Great advice I’ve been given all my life and never stop needing; that I also repeat to self and others often: Just be.
+Great advice I’ve been given all my life and never stop needing; advice that I repeat to self and others often: Just be.
 You’re a human being, not a human doing.
 Slow down.
 Breathe.
 Relax.
 Just be.
 Pause.
 Take it in.
 Go even slower.
 Breathe.

 Books